Helping A Friend Who Is Battling Depression

 - Offer encouragement and praise when your friend takes positive steps towards recovery such as joining a support group, exercise or art class.

 Prayer is a powerful weapon in the depression battle.
 One of the most troubling symptoms of depression is the lack of emotion and feeling.
 That numbness often occurs in your friend’s relationship with God.
 So knowing that someone else is standing in the gap for them in prayer can be especially encouraging.

-Copyright © 2005 by Dave Dravecky’s Outreach of Hope Portions Adapted from National Institute of Mental Health web site, nimh.nih.gov.
+Copyright © 2011 by Endurance with Jan and Dave Dravecky.
+Portions Adapted from National Institute of Mental Health web site, nimh.nih.gov.
 NIMH is a part of the National Institutes of Health, U.S. Department of Health and Human Services